 Chapter 3

-In 2012, the FBI nabbed a hacker known as w0rmer.
-He'd hacked several U.S. law enforcement websites and leaked their data online.
-You might think it took a big, complicated operation to catch him, but nope! w0rmer just had terrible operational security (opsec).
-He gave away his exact location to the FBI by replacing their database with a picture of his girlfriend from the neck down in a bikini, holding a sign that said "PwNd by w0rmer & CabinCr3w, <3 u BiTch's!"
-It's not like they identified the girl from the picture; w0rmer forgot (or didn't care) to erase the GPS coordinates from the picture's metadata.
-The FBI saw the coordinates were from an iPhone 4 in an outer Melbourne suburb. w0rmer overshared his location through a picture.
+In 2012, the FBI caught a hacker with the nickname w0rmer after he hacked several U.S. law enforcement websites and released their data online.
+You might think there was a big and complicated operation to catch this hacker, but no, w0rmer just had bad opsec.
+He handed the FBI his exact geo-location simply because he replaced the FBI's database with a picture of his girlfriend from the neck down in a bikini, holding a sign saying "PwNd by w0rmer & CabinCr3w, <3 u BiTch's!"
+It wasn’t that they figured out who the girl was from that picture; w0rmer forgot to (or didn’t care to) erase the EXIF metadata of the picture.
+The FBI looked at the picture, and in its metadata, they found that it was taken with an iPhone 4, with GPS coordinates of an outer-Melbourne suburb. w0rmer had overshared his location through a picture.

-Having electrical tape on your webcam and using Tor browser inside Whonix OS won't save you if you share too much about yourself over time.
-Having good opsec often means being in control and aware of what you're sharing when talking to people or posting online.
+The electrical tape on your webcam and your Tor browser inside Whonix OS can't help you if you share too much about yourself, if you over time tend to expose your real identity piece by piece.
+Having good opsec often means having control and awareness of what you're sharing when talking to people or when posting online.

-The first step to improving our OPSEC is identifying the data that's sensitive to us.
-To do that, we need to check our threat model.
-We figure out what threats are common and which data would cause the most trouble if it fell into the wrong hands.
-Then, we prioritize the information based on how severe the consequences would be.
+The first step in improving your OPSEC is identifying the data that is sensitive to you.
+To do this, you need to refer to your threat model.
+Assess what threats are common and which data would have the most severe consequences if it falls into the wrong hands.
+Then, prioritize the information based on the severity of the consequences.

-With this plan, we can cut down on unnecessary caution.
-Being overly cautious about everything we say or share can drain a lot of mental energy and increase the chances of slipping up.
-But if we focus on what's sensitive based on our own unique situation and threat model, we can reduce the mental energy needed to maintain our OPSEC.
+Having this plan in place would reduce the unnecessary caution you need to take.
+Being overly cautious about everything you say or share can consume a lot of mental energy and increase the chance of slipping up.
+By focusing on what is sensitive based on your unique situation and threat model, you can minimize the mental effort required to maintain OPSEC.

 Common Sensitive Information